zeibura/modernization-carddemo/GENERATIVE_README.md

 ## Scenario 1: Code Explain

-1. Pick one of the cobol program's from the Explorer tab.
+Pick one of the cobol program's from the Explorer tab.
 MODERNIZATION-CARDDEMO -> app -> cbl -> Pick any of the .cbl programs from here.
 Reference Screenshot:

 <img src='diagrams/genai/image1.png' width='30%'>

-Select the complete program or snippet the program and enter (Ctrl + L if you are on windows.
-Cmd + L if you are on Mac).
+Select the complete program or code snippet from the program and select Ctrl + L if you are on windows or Cmd + L if you are on Mac.

 <img src='diagrams/genai/image2.png' width='30%'>

-Enter “Explain” and hit enter
+In the prompt, type "Explain" and hit enter.
+Reference screenshot:

 <img src='diagrams/genai/image3.png' width='30%'>

-The out come appears like below:
+The Generative AI ouput would be something inlines of reference screenshots listed below:

 <img src='diagrams/genai/image4.png' width='30%'>